gaehlerm/SoftwareEngineering/README.md

 -	If anyone is an expert on Copilot and has ideas how to integrate it into this book, let me know.
 -	What is architecture?
 Or leave this chapter away all together?
 Read book "Fundamentals of Software Architecture"?
 -	Domain driven design -> reread the book.
 What in the book is about DDD and what are other topics like distillation?
 DDD distilled may help to get the essence.
--	Write some more about everything.
-Some chapters are really short.
 -	Restructure and sort the chapters somehow.
--	Some simple example on refactoring (what technique exactly?
+-	Some more examples on refactoring (what technique exactly?
 Converting a function into a class?)
 -	Design patterns -> write short explanations to all of them?
 Or leave this chapter away completely.
 -	How to work with existing code?
 If the code is not as nice as explained here.
 Read WELC again.
 -	How to organize software projects
 -	Mention combination explosion somewhere?
+-	And some more chapters towards the end of the book that need to be improved.

 # 2. Table of content